dmitrdv123/janedoe/README.md

   - a lot of errors
 - account: payment settings page - there is a blink when warning "no blockchains" shown despite it is exist
 - installer: create and reimport all wallet to central wallet
-- payment: pay in btc.
-You will be redirected to http://localhost:3001/success/jjf19d10rs9/123/usd/10?txId=undefined.
-Tx is id undefined

 disputable: